|Core Rules||•||Powers||•||Races||•||Character Sheet|

 Wonder measures the ability to produce practical attitudes and understandings through feeling the grandeur and drama inherent in a situation.
 Awe and amazement can be a form of thinking, and insight and wisdom can spring from encountering the indescribable.

 Wonder also measures how resistant a character is to harmful magical mental influences.

 A character may use Wonder during contested skill use to startle, intimidate, or awe an opponent using impressive solidity, energetic charisma, and stunning force of presence.
-Earned losses are set aside in a manner similar to the Perception and Identify skills: the losses are postponed, are only redeemable by the character who used Wonder, and may be redeemed any future turn that the character who used Wonder causes the opponent to suffers losses.
+Earned losses are set aside in a manner somewhat similar to the Perception and Identify skills: the losses are postponed, are only redeemable by the character who used Wonder, and may be redeemed any future turn that the character who used Wonder causes the opponent to suffers losses.

 Disguise measures a character's ability to impersonate someone else using a costume and mannerisms.
 This skill rating usually determines the threshold that other characters would need to notice the disguise passively with their Perception skill.